dxw/playbook/guides/how-we-do-user-research.md

 #### Creating a consent form

-If you are using a client’s consent form, make sure it clearly describes dxw digital’s involvement in the research, and how we will share research data and findings.
+If you are using a client’s consent form, make sure it clearly describes dxw’s involvement in the research, and how we will share research data and findings.

 We have